Olivier-Boudeville-EDF/erlhdf5/README.md

 This binding has following known limitations:
 * no more than 2 dimensions allowed for dataspaces (rank=2)
 * larger datasets may incur performance penalties, since much data transformation is involved between C arrays and their Erlang counterparts
-* many HDF5 datatypes and APIs not integrated
+* many HDF5 datatypes and APIs have not yet been integrated

 ## Known limitations of this fork